Henri Matisse: Cut-outs

-Diagnosed with abdominal cancer in 1941, Matisse underwent surgery that left him reliant on a wheelchair and often bedbound.
-Painting and sculpture had become physical challenges, so he turned to a new type of medium.
-With the help of his assistants, he began creating cut paper collages, or decoupage.
-He would cut sheets of paper, pre-painted with gouache by his assistants, into shapes of varying colours and sizes, and arrange them to form lively compositions.
-Initially, these pieces were modest in size, but eventually transformed into murals or room-sized works.
+Diagnosed with abdominal cancer in 1941, Matisse underwent surgery that left him reliant on a wheelchair and often bed bound.
+Painting and sculpture became physical challenges, so with the help of his assistants, he began creating cut paper collages, or decoupage.
+He cut sheets of paper, pre-painted with gouache by his assistants, into shapes of varying colours and sizes, and arranged them to form lively compositions.
 The result was a distinct and dimensional complexity—an art form that was not quite painting, but not quite sculpture.
-He called the last fourteen years of his life “une seconde vie,” meaning his second life.
-When talking about his work, Matisse mentioned that, while his mobility was limited, he could wander through gardens in the form of his artwork.
+His initial pieces were modest in size, but he eventually developed murals and room-sized works.
+He referred to his final years as his second life, because while his mobility was limited, he could wander through gardens in the form of his cut-outs.

 Although the paper cut-out was Matisse's major medium in the final decade of his life, his first recorded use of the technique was in 1919 during the design of decor for the Le chant du rossignol, an opera composed by Igor Stravinsky.
 Albert C. Barnes arranged for cardboard templates to be made of the unusual dimensions of the walls onto which Matisse, in his studio in Nice, fixed the composition of painted paper shapes.
 Another group of cut-outs were made between 1937 and 1938, while Matisse was working on the stage sets and costumes for Sergei Diaghilev's Ballets Russes.
 However, it was only after his operation that, bedridden, Matisse began to develop the cut-out technique as its own form, rather than its prior utilitarian origin.